Posted by Bulk Nutrients in Health / Nutrition

 Insoluble fibre is the opposite - it does not dissolve, and therefore is not digested.
 It will pass through your system in close to its original state.

-Bran and whole grains are examples of an insoluble fibre.
+Bran and whole grains are examples of insoluble fibre.
 While it isn't digested, it can help keep you regular by adding bulk to your stool.

 The truth is, most of us aren’t getting enough fibre in our normal diets.
 That’s why choosing a supplement that contains both soluble and insoluble fibre will greatly benefit your overall health.